kerrydu/readraster/javaenvconfig.md

 ## Overview

 The `readraster` package requires Java runtime environment and specific Java libraries to handle geospatial raster data processing.
 This section provides comprehensive guidance for configuring the Java environment and required dependencies across different Stata versions.

+We offer two distinct methods to use the package: 1) via our precompiled JARs, and 2) via JShell with Java source code.

+==For 1) via our precompiled JARs, Java JDK 17 or JDK 21 is required and the precompiled jars can be downloaded by==
+''''
+geotools_init, compiled
+netcdf_init, compiled
+'''
+Note Stata 17 is bundled with JDK 11 so that users are required to manually install and configurate JDK 17.
+See the following instruction for the configuration of JDK 17 in Stata 17.

+==For 2) via JShell with Java source code, JDK 17  specific Java libraries are required.
+See the following instruction.==

 ## Java JDK Configuration